m0n-yy/tabekiri_demo/README.md

 Made by Google Gemini

-urutu : our original character!
+ururu : our original character!
         Made by ChatGPT